-A: Yes, with reference to MOH guidelines, all ‘Level 2’ contacts are to be quarantined and you should inform Camp Asia if a member of your household has been issued a quarantine order (QO).
-Your child will also not be able to attend camp if any member of your household is issued a QO.
+A: Yes, with reference to MOH guidelines, all ‘Level 2’ contacts are to self-isolate and you should inform Camp Asia if a member of your household has been issued a Quarantine Order (QO) or Isolation Order (IO).
+Your child will also not be able to attend camp if any member of your household is issued either of these.

 A:We have adopted all measures as instructed by MOH (and following MOE and CPE measures as set by our sister schools) to minimise risk.
 We have scaled-down class sizes, and will minimise inter-mingling by keeping groups together during transit and meal times.
 We already practice staggered break times.

 Wipe-down routines in canteens - we will introduce alternate spaced seating positions to ensure greater distances are maintained during lunch and recess.